EmanuelTabian/rideshare-copilot-backend/README.md

 ### Add Car Post API

 The Add Car Post API allows authenticated users to add a new car post to their account.
+For more information on how the image upload and linkage to post is handled, refer to the [Files](#files) section.

 #### Endpoint